MohammadJRanjbar/Machine-Learning-course/README.md

 ## Course Description

 This course focuses on various aspects of Machine Learning, covering fundamental concepts and advanced techniques.
-Students have the opportunity to delve into hands-on projects and assignments that reinforce their understanding of the material.

 ## Table of Contents